2017/2018 Classroom Technology grant applications available April 1st!

 - Areas of interest to our judges are originality, creativity, Innovation, grammar, punctuation and thoroughness.

-An online application can be completed by clicking on this link.
-Classroom Technology Grant Application Online applications only!!!
+An online application can be completed by clicking on this link: Classroom Technology Grant Application (note: only online applications will be accepted).

 2016 Classroom Technology Grant Winners

 Eight teachers in Franklin, Granville, Johnston, Vance and Wake counties were awarded a 2016 Classroom Technology grant.
 The total amount of grant monies awarded is $19,269.00.
 This year’s winners are: